|About the State of Connecticut Department of Labor's Office of Research|

 |Occupational Employment and Wage Statistics (OEWS)||This program produces employment and wage estimates for over 800 occupations.
 These

 are estimates of the number of people employed in certain occupations, and estimates of the wages paid to them.
 These estimates are available for the nation as a whole, for individual States, and for metropolitan areas; national occupational estimates for specific industries are also available.

-In Connecticut, the OES survey is a semiannual mail survey of 3,500 establishments.
-The OES survey samples and contacts establishments in May and November of each year and, over three years, contacts approximately 21,000 establishments.
+In Connecticut, the OEWS survey is a semiannual mail survey of 3,500 establishments.
+The OEWS survey samples and contacts establishments in May and November of each year and, over three years, contacts approximately 21,000 establishments.
 The full three-year sample allows the production of estimates at fine levels of geographic, industrial, and occupational detail.

-Since 1999, the OES survey has been using the Office of Management and Budget's occupational classification system, the Standard Occupational Classification system (SOC).
-The OES survey covers all full-time and part-time wage and salary workers in nonfarm industries.
-The survey does not include the self-employed, owners and partners in unincorporated firms, household workers, or unpaid family workers.
-Occupational Employment Statistics (OES)
+Since 1999, the OEWS survey has been using the Office of Management and Budget's occupational classification system, the Standard Occupational Classification system (SOC).
+The OEWS survey covers all full-time and part-time wage and salary workers in nonfarm industries.
+The survey Does not include the self-employed, owners and partners in unincorporated firms, household workers, or unpaid family workers.
+Occupational Employment and Wage Statistics (OEWS)

 |State of Connecticut Department of Labor - Office of Research

 200 Folly Brook Boulevard, Wethersfield, CT 06109

 This workforce product was funded by a grant awarded by the U.S. Department of Labor's Employment and Training Administration. (more)